ausaccessfed/dev-portal/docs/_pages/oidc.markdown

 # Documentation
 ## Overview

 The **AAF** supports **OpenID Connect (OIDC)** connectivity and operates an **OpenID Provider (OP)** which authenticates users who have an account at any **AAF** subscriber **Identity Provider (IdP)**.
 This service is a production choice available to AAF subscribers to connect their OIDC services to the Federation.

+{: .note}
 This is a maturing service and at this stage only supports a subset of attributes/claims.
 For attribute requirements outside this range, [please contact us to discuss](mailto:support@aaf.edu.au).

 ## Attributes / Claims

-These are the attributes/claims Central can provide to an RP currently:
+These are the attributes/claims Central can provide to a Relying Party (RP) currently:

 | Supported Scopes             | Claims                                                                                                                                                                                                                                                              |
 |------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|